tjburns08/nnvis/README.md

 of cells by features in the same order as the original data, with each element being the KNN similarity between original space and embedded space for that particular cell, as a percentage.
 Now you can color a low-dimensional embedding by its own efficacy!

+As I update this package, I'll add vignettes and visual explanations.